Low Fees - Payment Plans - Evening & Weekend Appointments

 I was very impressed with your dedication to my case, answering all of my questions throughout the case, obtaining my discharge without delay and getting back the money taken in the wage attachment.
 If anyone needs to file bankruptcy you are the lawyer they need to call. ~~K.B.

-" I was suprised to learn how the debt settlment company I saw on television took advantage of me.
+" I was surprised to learn how the debt settlement company I saw on television took advantage of me.
 Thank you for getting my money back from them, properly filing my bankruptcy and saving my house.
 I recommend your services. " ~~H.M.